 Homeschoolers, grades K - 12, can submit one artwork (drawing, painting, sculpture, needlework, etc.) for this non-juried exhibit.

-Artwork will be dropped off and displayed at the East Library Children’s Department throughout the month of April.
+Artwork will be displayed at East Library throughout the month of April.

 Congratulations to our 2022 winners!